dror27/dk-shack/vol2/songs/en/Deflecting.md

 Yes, its true, I’m the greatest\
 Deflector of all that is kind\
 If it comes in a package I’ll return it\
-If it show on my doorstep, I won’t sign\
+If it shows on my doorstep, I won’t sign\
 \
-When I’m done deflecting ...\
+When I’m done deflecting\
+I’ll carry you in exposed\
+Into the darkness of my memories\
+Into the brightness of soul\
 \
 I’ve built up a wall, to surround me complete\
 Set my armour in place, I've taken no defeat\